rsdoiel/antenna/snapshots.md

 date: 2025-08-12, from: The Markup blog

 Dozens of companies are hiding how you can delete your personal data, The Markup and CalMatters found.
+After our reporters reached out for comment, multiple companies have stopped the practice.

 <br>